 Dan joined Watsi on November 5th, 2015.
-One year ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dan's most recent donation supported Gladys, a strong, hardworking mother from Kenya, to fund fracture repair surgery so she can return to supporting her five children.
+Two years ago, Dan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dan's most recent donation supported Naw Aye, a 28-year-old refugee from Thailand, to fund a caesarean section so she can welcome a healthy new baby.